-With the mega fight between undefeated Floyd Mayweather Junior and Connor McGregor looming and with Mayweather’s 49-0 record on the line I can’t help but think of famous boxers that could’ve gone into retirement without a blemish on their record but fell just short.
+With the mega fight between undefeated Floyd Mayweather Junior and Connor McGregor looming and with Mayweather’s 49-0 record on the line I can’t help but think of famous boxers throughout that could’ve gone into retirement without a blemish on their record but fell just short.
 For every Rocky Marciano there’s always ten other great fighters who fell just short of the undefeated mark.
 Let’s take a stroll through history and showcase the Top five broken unbeaten streaks in Boxing.

 Streak Broken by Marco Antonio Barerra

 Say what you want about his in ring antics “Prince” Naseem Hamed always put on quite a show!
 His unique style along with his amazing speed and power made him virtually untouchable.
-His constant showboating however brought him many detractors who wanted someone anyone to shut him up and on April 7 2001 the boxing public got just that in a Unanimous decision loss against Marco Antonio Barrera.
+His constant showboating however brought him many detractors who wanted someone anyone to shut him up and on April 7 2001 the boxing public got just that in a convincing unanimous decision loss against Marco Antonio Barrera.

 Streak Broken by Buster Douglas